-Larry Leroy Golden was initiated Into the Zeta Pi Chapter in the Spring Of 1976, with eleven other esteemed men, forever known as the “Tenacious Twelve.”
-Brother Golden displayed a promising future in light of his outstanding academic and professional accomplishments during his short time in the House Of Alpha.
+Larry Leroy Golden was initiated into the Zeta Pi chapter in the Spring of 1976, with eleven other esteemed men, forever known as the “Tenacious Twelve.”
+Brother Golden displayed a promising future in light of his outstanding academic and professional accomplishments during his short time in the House of Alpha.
 However, Brother Golden’s life was suddenly cut short due to medical complications during his pursuit of scholarship.
 Moreover, Brother Golden was the first Zeta Pi Brother to pass away.
-To immortalize him and the ideals, which he exemplified, the Zeta Pi Chapter Of Alpha Phi Alpha Fraternity, Incorporated Annually awards a scholarship in his memory to one outstanding freshman male student leader.
+To immortalize him and the ideals which he exemplified, the Zeta Pi Chapter of Alpha Phi Alpha Fraternity, Incorporated annually awards a scholarship in his memory to two outstanding freshman male student leaders.

 In order to apply, fill out the link below & email a copy of your resume, current transcript, and a personal photo to firstname.lastname@example.org.

 On December 4th, 2014 the current chapter members, along with the UGA chapter of NAACP, hosted the program “Letters for our Brother”.
 Letters for our Brother was designed and put in place so that everyone could come together and develop a unified game plan to make an impact on the community.